b3lowster/meta-collector/README.md

 * maven

 # How to build jar:
-Go to project root folder
+Go to project root folder and run the command

 `mvn clean install`